NBISweden/IgDiscover-legacy/doc/guide.rst

   amplification of cDNA ends).
 * 5' UTR
 * Leader
-* Re-arranged V, D and J gene sequences (in that order)
+* Re-arranged V, D and J gene sequences for heavy chains; only V and J for light chains
 * The reverse primer.
 This is optional.

 We use IgBLAST to detect the location of the V, D, J genes (run as part of the